denten-books/plain-text/4-simulation.md

 of the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk or the solid state drive.
 We are presented instead with metaphors of paragraphs, pages, files, and folders.
-The screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
+Screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
 The file format thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.

-In the language of cognitive metaphor theory, the kind of interface metaphors that we have been disusing so far go under the name of *structural metaphors*.
+In the language of cognitive metaphor theory, the kind of interface metaphors that we have been discussing so far go under the name of *structural metaphors*.
 "Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote [@lakoff_metaphors_1980, 61].
 Grounded in "systematic correlations within our experience," they transfer organizing principles from